Budyysta/Budyysta/README.md

 Welcome to my Github Profile, i Hope You Like it.

-This is my Study Portifolio, i try some random things in C, C#, Py and JS.
+This is the basis for tests, studies and other things that I will do, i try some random things in C, C#, Py and JS.

 <img src="https://github-readme-stats.vercel.app/api?username=budyysta&theme=vue-dark&show_icons=true&hide_border=true&count_private=true" />